andim/noisyopt/README.md

 # Noisyopt: A python library for optimizing noisy functions

+In some optimization problems a precise evaluation of the function to be optimized is either impossible or exceedingly computationally expensive.
+This package provides algorithms to optimize a function based on noisy evaluations.

 Currently the following algorithms are implemented:
 - robust pattern search with adaptive sampling
 - simultaneous perturbation stochastic approximation